Entangled states are typically incomparable: Introduction

 If $(\lambda_k^{(1)})_{k=1}^n$ and $(\lambda_k^{(2)})_{k=1}^n$ are the decreasing rearrangements of two independent random vectors on the simplex, sampled according to any continuous distribution, then for every \emph{individual} $k$, it is easy to see by symmetry considerations that $\lambda_k^{(1)}+\dots+\lambda_n^{(1)}\le \lambda_k^{(2)}+\dots+\lambda_n^{(2)}$ with probability exactly 1/2.
 So, a first instinct for how to study majorisation of $(\lambda_k^{(1)})_{k=1}^n$ and $(\lambda_k^{(2)})_{k=1}^n$ (e.g., in the settings of \cref{thm:Nielsen-RMT,thm:uniform}) is to study the dependence between the events that $\lambda_k^{(1)}+\dots+\lambda_{n}^{(1)}\le \lambda_k^{(2)}+\dots+\lambda_{n}^{(2)}$ for different $k$.
 For example, if we consider a sequence of indices $k_1<\dots<k_\ell$ which grow very rapidly or are in some other sense ``well-spaced'' from each other, one might hope that the corresponding events are approximately independent from each other, meaning that one might hope for an upper bound of about $2^{-\ell}$ on the majorisation probability.
 This type of approach has been very successful for some similar problems about majorisation in random settings (see for example \cite{Pit18,Pit99,MMM21} for its use in the study of random integer partitions).

 This is the approach we take in our proof of \cref{thm:uniform}.
 Indeed, we employ an \emph{exact description} of the joint distribution of $(\lambda_k)_{k=1}^n$, in terms of independent exponential random variables.
-Via some simple approximation arguments, we can relate the quantities $\lambda_1^{(1)}+\dots+\lambda_{k}^{(1)}$ to so-called \emph{iterated partial sums}.
+Via some simple approximation arguments, we can relate the quantities $\lambda_1^{(1)}+\dots+\lambda_{k}^{(1)}$ to so-called \emph{iterated partial sums} (also called \emph{integrated random walks}).
 There is a fairly extensive literature on persistence of iterated partial sums (see for example \cite{AD13,dembo2013persistence,Vys10,Sin92}); in particular we take advantage of a general estimate due to Dembo, Ding and Gao~\cite{dembo2013persistence}.

 Unfortunately, the above strategy seems to be extremely difficult to apply in the setting of \cref{thm:Nielsen-RMT}.
 In this setting there does not seem to be any convenient exact description of the distribution of $\lambda_k+\dots+\lambda_n$, so it seems we are forced to turn to limit theorems.
 There is a huge body of research on central limit theorems for certain statistics of Wishart--Laguerre ensembles (see for example \cite{Wish1,Wish2,wish3,Wish4,Arh71,Jon82,lytova2009central,Bao15,CP15}), but none of this applies to quantities of the form $\lambda_k+\dots+\lambda_n$.
 The difficulty here is that there is a so-called \emph{eigenvalue repulsion} phenomenon for Hermitian random matrices: the eigenvalues ``want to be separated from each other'', which has the effect of ``locking the spectrum in place''.
 Specifically (at least in the case where $m$ and $n$ are approximately equal), for any bounded test function $f$, the fluctuations of $f(\lambda_1)+\dots+f(\lambda_n)$ are tiny, of comparable size to the eigenvalues themselves (and so there is no chance of describing the fluctuations in $\lambda_k+\dots+\lambda_n$ via a central limit theorem for linear statistics of the form $f(\lambda_1)+\dots+f(\lambda_n)$).